UKAEA-Edge-Code/VANTAGE-Reactions/docs/sphinx/source/overview/reactions.rst

 What reactions (the abstraction) are
 ====================================

+As noted in the :ref:`Introduction`, we use reactions abstraction to represent the various physical collisional and reactive processes.
+Here we expand on those ideas and show the components of reactions as well as some examples.

 We refer to reactions as any process that involves one or more ingoing particles (physical or otherwise) interacting with other particles in the simulation or fields (stored as ParticleDats), as well as one or more of the following:

 #.
 The production of new particles in the simulation (with their own velocities, weights, and various internal states)